-We have seen that the one who is wise, learns to hear and obey the counsel and instruction of the Scriptures – the written Word of God [the Bible].
-We have learned that seeking wisdom is much like digging for treasure, and requires much effort of digging into the Scriptures by reading and studying and applying to our life.
+We have seen that the one who is wise, learns to hear, receive, and obey the counsel and instruction of the Scriptures – the written Word of God [the Bible].
+We have learned that seeking wisdom is much like digging for treasure, which pictures the effort of digging into the Scriptures by reading and studying and applying to our life.

 We have seen that the one who is wise, learns to choose humility as a way of life.
-We saw that those who walk in the way of wisdom, are those who choose to follow the example of Messiah — who humbled Himself by becoming obedient.
+We saw that those who walk in The Way of Wisdom, are those who choose to follow the example of Messiah — He, who humbled Himself by becoming obedient.

 It is this changed lifestyle alone — from living according to man-made traditions that contradict the Scriptures, to a lifestyle of obedience to the Scriptures — that sets the Wise Virgins apart from the Foolish Virgins!

-Finally, we have seen that our goal in learning about the Biblical characteristics of wisdom is that we may become wise unto obedience.
-In this way, we become ready — so that we might be found among the company of the Wise Virgins, who go in to the marriage with the Bridegroom!
+Finally, we have seen that our goal in learning about the Biblical characteristics of wisdom is so that we may become wise unto obedience.
+In this way, we become ready — ready in order that we might be found among the company of the Wise Virgins, who go in to the marriage with the Bridegroom!